 I'm sitting here in a kayak enjoying an amazing and awesome sunset and I am reflecting on my life and the world around me.
 Sunrises and sunsets are special to me because they remind me of how precious life is, they remind me that we only really have "today."
 We are not gauranteed tomorrow, nor can we do anything about what happened yesterday.
 I believe we should make the most of "today" and prepare our best for whatever may happen tomorrow.

-Those years were the darkest of my life and I believe that it is a miracle that I'm here today--I know it is a miracle.
+Those first few years of food allergies were the most challenging of my life and I believe that it is a miracle that I'm here today--I know it is a miracle.
 I was given a true second chance to relive my life and this time differently.
 Though I would never, ever choose to go through intense suffering again, I gleaned wisdom, humility, and maturity through those most difficult years.
 Those years redefined who I am as an individual today.
-I am not a perfect human being today by any means, however I strive, I strive real hard to remember the lessons I learned during the darkest years of my life and I strive to live life with excellence, trying to keep the interests of others in mind, working to build better relationships with friends and family, and looking toward the future with excitement and awe!
+I am not a perfect human being today by any means, however I strive, I strive real hard to remember the lessons I learned during the most challenging years of my life and I strive to live life with excellence, trying to keep the interests of others in mind, working to build better relationships, and looking toward the future with excitement and awe!

 The Most Difficult Journey of My Life